goauthentik/authentik/website/docs/sources/ldap/index.md

 ### Expression data

-The following variables are available to LDAP Source Property Mappings:
+The following variables are available to LDAP source property mappings:

 -   `ldap`: A Python dictionary containing data from LDAP.
 -   `dn`: The object DN.